hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 ![Main game logic in Pronto](i6w1_main_game_logic.png)

-## User testing
+## User Testing

-### Dev playtest
+### Dev Playtest

 For balancing the game, especially the jump-height and gravity, we did a lot of playing around with simple obstacles until we found good values that feel smooth.
 This was a real pain, because we wanted to be able to jump 2 blocks high, but then the gravity was too low.
 This is why we accepted, that the cube can only jump roughly 1.5 blocks high and 3-4 blocks wide (without spikes).
 In the original game you can jump above 3 high spikes that are in a row, in our case we only managed this if the first and last spikes are small ones and even then it was very difficult so we decided to not use this constellation in the game (We were just to frustrated by that jump).

-While creating the video for our submission, my thoughts were the following (orderd by time of occurence):
+While creating the video for our submission, my thoughts were the following (ordered by time of occurrence):

 - This music rocks
 - Wow, I really like those jumps that fit to the music